 Additionally, each year Columbia invites representatives of University-affiliated childcare centers and other local facilities to share information and answer questions from parents living in the University's neighboring communities.

-To view a list of these programs, please view the Child Care & Preschool section (scroll to the bottom of the page) of the Community Programs and Services website.
+To view a list of these programs, please view the Child Care & Preschool section of the Community Programs and Services website.

 Columbia University provides lactation rooms to support nursing mothers returning to work, school, or campus.
 Each room offers a clean, secure, and private space for women who need to express breast milk during their time on campus.
 A list of lactation room locations is available on the Office of Work/Life website.